taneta/taneta.github.io/_pages/about.md

   - /about.html
 ---

-## Hello there,
+## Greetings, fellow traveler,

-### I study visual perception in biological and artificial systems
+### As a researcher, I explore the fascinating intersection of visual perception and generative AI.

 <div style="text-align: justify">

-<p>My research focuses on understanding how objects and events of the outside world that a living being experiences through its sensors are represented in the nervous system.
-How these representations are stored and used to ensure the survival and effective functioning of an organism.
-And how the structure of the system shapes the perception.</p>
-<p>I explore principles underlie mentioned processes in the context of the <b><em>visual system</em></b>.
-Specifically, I target late stages of visual processing, where the recognition of complex objects and faces happens.</p>
-<p>On the other side, I pay as much attention to <b><em>artificial systems</em></b> for two main reasons.
-First, due to a number of observed similarities between biological systems and artificial neural networks, the latter can be conveniently used as models of visual perception.
-Second, the wide application of systems of computer vision models makes it important to understand the differences between the models and human visual perception.
-Thus, I investigate how artificial neural networks form high-level representations and how such representations determine their decision process.</p>
+<p>I'm driven by a passion for understanding how we see and perceive the world, and how we can use technology to enhance and augment these experiences.</p>
+<p>I believe that the study of visual perception holds the key to unlocking the full potential of generative AI.
+The mechanisms of how the brain processes visual information can inform the development of algorithms that generate more realistic, compelling, and, or even healing, visuals.</p>
+<p>On the other hand, advances in generative AI can lead to new insights into the nature of perception and the representation of visual information in the brain.</p>
+<p>Through my work, I aim to push the boundaries of what's possible at this intersection and to create innovative, cutting-edge technologies that can enrich our experiences and enhance our understanding of the world.
+Join me on this journey of exploring the wonders of visual perception and generative AI. </p>

 </div>